flickerlight/json-schema-express/README.md

 ### Supported
 Currently json-schema-express supports below json schema keywords:

-* Json Type
+#### Type

-Json-schema-express currently only support single value of "type" keyword, including string, number(float acutally), integer, boolean, object and array.
+Json-schema-express currently only support single value of "type" keyword, including string, number(implemented as float), integer, boolean, object and array.
-The "enum" types are not supported.
+The "enum" types (such as [string, integer]) are not supported.

+#### Generic Keywords

+- enum

+It should be used together with type string/integer/number, standalone usage is not supported.

+- $ref

+Currently only support one level $ref, nested $ref (i.e., there are further $ref(s) in the referred json) is not supported.

-* Type-Speicific Keywords
+#### Type-Speicific Keywords

+* number and string

+Support of these keywords are implemented in corresponding standard generator classes.If you write your own generator, you need to deal with these keywords by your own.

 - number/integer

 maximum, minimum, exclusiveMaximum, exlculisveMinimum, mulitpleof

 - string

 minLength, maxLength, pattern, format(ipv4/ipv6/email/uri/hostname/date-time)

+* object and array

 - object

-    properties
+properties, required (Keys that are not required will randomly appear in the generated json.)

 - array

 items, minItems, maxItems, uniqueItems

-* Generic Keywords
-    - enum

-    It should be used together with type string/integer/number, standalone usage is not supported.

-    - $ref

-    Currently only support one level $ref, nested $ref (i.e., there are further $ref(s) in the referred json) is not supported.

-    - required

 ### Unsupported